rust-lang/rustc-perf/collector/README.md

 Benchmarking will only work for commits that have been built on rust-lang/rust repository in the last ~168 days, including try commits.
-Local benchmarking is of course theoretically possible for any commit, though some of the benchmarks may require recent compilers to build without patching.
+Local benchmarking is of course theoretically possible for any commit, though some benchmarks may require recent compilers to build without patching.

 ## Profiling